 - Return Details 1945:

 MacDonald was with 28th Btn Militia prior to joining 2/4th.

-In 1936 John and Kathleen were residing at 20 Vivian St, Kalgoorlie and John employed as a miner.
-After the war, John returned to Kalgoorlie and with his wife Kathleen residing at 18 Vivian Street, and worked as a miner.
+In 1936 John and Kathleen were residing at 20 Vivian St, Mt Brown, Kalgoorlie and John employed as a miner.
+After the war, John returned to Kalgoorlie and with his wife Kathleen were residing 18 Vivian Street, with John working as a miner.

 Below: Less than 12 months later, John’s brother